markusdd/rusty_meter/README.md

 You can clone this repository and just run `cargo build --release`, provided you have rust installed (use `rustup`, it's easy).
 The Releases section has automatically built releases for Mac ARM64 and x86_64, Windows x86_64 and Linux x86_64.

+### IMPORTANT for Windows

+For Windows, if you do not have it from another application, you might need to install the ch340 serial driver.
+(Owon has it in their application installer package, it can also be found directly on the WCH manufacturer webpage)

+### IMPORTANT for Mac/Linux

+Mac and Linux ship the driver per default.
+On Linux, you might need to configure udev-rules or make sure you are in the proper serial user group to access serial devices. (google for your distribution what the proper group is) Mac might require you to explicitly trust the application/binary in the system settings.

 ## What this is NOT

 Technically, a multimeter is not an oscilloscope.
 So even though you get a nice time-graph of your measurements,